In 2019 Dead Happy? was selected as a Pick Of The Fringe show at The Warren. Whoop!

 The genesis of the play:

 It started out as a play with a twist: - your own home being the venue for an intimate and affecting theatre experience difficult to achieve in a conventional venue.
 We performed Dead Happy? like this in the Brighton Fringe Festival 2013 and 2015, and have performed it many, many times elsewhere.
-When performing in venues, we like to keep it small, to preserve the intimate atmosphere - hence The Burrow this year, at The Warren.
+When performing in venues, we like to keep it small, to preserve the intimate atmosphere.

 We get a lot of audience reviews.
 For example:

 "Dead Happy?
 Yes I was.
 I saw it last night.
 It was Brilliant!"
 Anna, Brighton